rheivanjeremy-cpu/csharp-game-development-2/README.md

 ## ✨ Features

-* Number classification (positive, negative, zero)
+- Number classification (positive, negative, zero)
-* Looping using for (iteration 1–5)
+- Looping using for (iteration 1–5)
-* Countdown system using while loop
+- Countdown system using while loop
-* Console output using Debug.Log
+- Console output using Debug.Log

 ## 🧠 Key Concepts

-* If-else statement
+- If-else statement
-* For loop
+- For loop
-* While loop
+- While loop
-* Control flow logic
+- Control flow logic

+## 🎯 Learning Outcomes
+- Understand control flow in C#
+- Apply conditional logic in Unity
+- Use loops for repetitive tasks
+- Simulate simple game mechanics like countdown

 ## ▶️ How to Run
 1. Open Unity Hub and create/open a project
 2. Import or copy the scripts into the `Assets` folder
 3. Create an empty GameObject in the scene